We are currently experiencing a high volume of calls. Please select one of the options below

 Prostate cancer is the most common cancer in men and the chances of developing prostate cancer increase as you get older.
 Ease your mind with a prostate screening test at Kingsbridge Private Hospital.

-At Kingsbridge Private Hospital we provide Prostate Screening for men who are worried about prostate disease, providing fast access to diagnostics tests and results.
+At Kingsbridge Private Hospital Sligo we provide Prostate Screening for men who are worried about prostate disease, providing fast access to diagnostics tests and results.

-Prostate Screening at Kingsbridge Private Hospital includes:
+Our Prostate Screening includes:

 In men, the prostate is a small gland about the size of a walnut called the prostate gland.
 The prostate is located just below the bladder.
 It surrounds the first part of the tube (urethra), which carries urine from the bladder to the penis.
 The same tube also carries sex fluid (semen).
 The prostate gland is divided into 2 lobes, to the left and the right of a central groove.